Aninstance/zws-wordpress-contacts-database/readme.txt

 * Added ability to set an option for the initial Google Map zoom factor from the settings menu.
 * Updated Guzzle to latest release version.
 * Added ability for administrator to update the contact's details, via a button on contact's details pane in the 'view entire database' view.
+* Added ability for administrators to search for a contact's record by name.

 = 0.4 =